Place two or more IPv6 blocks or networks under a new parent IPv6 block.

-Note: Contiguous blocks or networks means that there cannot be unselected address space between the selected blocks or networks.
-Users must have Add Access Rights on IPv6 objects in order to add a parent IPv6 blocks.
+Note: Contiguous blocks or networks means that there can't be unselected address space between the selected blocks or networks.
+Users must have Add access rights on IPv6 objects in order to add a parent IPv6 blocks.

 - The new parent IPv6 block must be smaller than the original parent block.

 - The new parent IPv6 block must not smaller than /126.